davidclough/node/_documents/javascript-guide/javascript-guide.md

 	setLocalStorage("person", { "firstName": "Fred", "surname": "Funk" });
 	console.log(getLocalStorage("person").surname);

-`sessionStorage` is very similar to localStorage except the storage is only temporary - it will be cleared when the session ends.
+`sessionStorage` is very similar to localStorage.
+The storage is only temporary - it will be cleared when the session ends.
 A session lasts for as long as the browser is open and survives over page reloads and restores.
 Opening the same page in a new browser tab will start a new session.

 ##### window Methods